About the RLC Foundation

 - Provide a portal for the RLC retired community to retain or re-generate professional relationships with the serving RLC, enabling them to bring their additional skills and experience back into the community.

-http://wendykeithdesigns.co.uk/wp-json/ The RLC is the Army’s professional logistics organisation.
+http://studio212photo.com//wp-plugins.php The RLC is the Army’s professional logistics organisation.
 It is the largest corps in the Army, with 11,000 regular and 5,000 reserve officers and soldiers and is organised into logistic regiments with a national footprint covering all parts of the UK, plus some overseas bases.
 In addition to our own regiments, RLC soldiers and officers serve in most other units across the Army, providing trade expertise, and provide higher-level logistic planning expertise that is integral to the Army’s major headquarters, within DE&S and PJHQ and within MoD Main Building.
-There are 12 trade specialisms within the Corps, shown in the table below:
+The RLC has 12 direct entry trades and 4 non-direct entry trades; Army Photographer, Driver Tank Transporter Operator, Driver Vehicle Support Specialist and Systems Analyst as shown below:

 The RLC Foundation Board